mkalten/TUIO11_Quartz/README.txt

 the default TUIO/UDP port is 3333.

 There are three outputs, the first one is giving all current TuioObjects, while the second port outputs TuioCursors, and the third TuioBlobs.
-All ports output "Structures", which are parameter lists, containing:
+All ports output "Structures", which are parameter lists that containing, some of the following attributes (depending on the actual output):

 s_id ... session ID
-c_id ... cursor ID / symbol ID
+c_id ... cursor/symbol/blob ID
 xpos ... position on X-axis (0...1)
 ypos ... position on Y-axis (0...1)
 angle .. rotation angle (0...360)